dankovacek/camels_compression_challenge/README.md

 ## Motivation

 The last five years of research (as of October 2023) have seen ML models reach state of the art in rainfall-runoff modelling.
-Physics based model research will continue to yield insights into underlying physical processes in hydrological processes.
+Physics based model research will continue to yield insights into underlying physical processes to improve hydrological modelling.
 We are not aware of any approaches to hydrological modelling that are *reducing in complexity*.

 1. 1973: Sacramento Soil Moisture Accounting Model (SAC-SMA) [1] is about 700 lines of Fortran code in three files, see [here](https://github.com/Upstream-Tech/SACSMA-SNOW17/tree/master/sacsma_source_original/sac).
 Conceptual Rainfall Runoff (CRR) models typically use O(10) parameters to empirically represent water storages and interconnectivity.
 [6]